ZhouTangtang/gtsam/README.md

 * Add a flexible marginalization method, which is modified from [DM-VIO](https://github.com/lukasvst/dm-vio/blob/master/src/GTSAMIntegration/Marginalization.cpp).
 * Add related python APIs.

+Refer to the commit history to check the changes.

-This modified version is gnerally for python binding usage.
+This modified version is generally for python binding usage.
 Follow the python binding installation instructions of GTSAM to install it.

 ## Important Note